-If a student collaborates with other students or individuals on any deliverable, they must include the supporting documents that validate their individual performance (e.g. peer evaluations).
+Brochure Curriculum Dashboard user guide Data Extraction, Collection & Analysis Report Data analysis results or output De-identified data set Evaluation or evaluation plan Fact sheet for a target audience Health Resource Booklet Health Communications Plan Key informant interview Summary report Webpage designed by the student Literature review Monitoring & Evaluation Tool Development Multi-media presentation Policy Analysis PowerPoint Presentation Program Project Management Plan Poster Presentation Quality Improvement Plan Training guide/manual Manuscript Research Study Proposal Risk Assessment Analysis Report/Spreadsheets Standard Operating Procedures Statistical Analysis Plan If a student collaborates with other students or individuals on any deliverable, they must include the supporting documents that validate their individual performance (e.g. peer evaluations).
 If a peer evaluation is not available, they may submit supporting documentation identifying their specific contributions to the APEx project including list of the sections or pages they drafted for each deliverable and/or other tasks for which they were directly responsible.

-In total, deliverables must demonstrate attainment of at least three distinct MPH FoundationalCompetencies and up to two distinct Concentration Competencies, for a total of five competencies.
-All five competencies may be foundational competencies.
+In total, deliverables must demonstrate attainment of at least three (3) distinct MPH Foundational Competencies and up to two (2) distinct Concentration Competencies, for a total of five (5) competencies.
 These competencies are determined by the Council on Education for Public Health (CEPH), our accrediting body.
 Below is a list of CEPH Foundational competencies.